10yard/dkafe/readme.md

 1 to show award targets for 1st, 2nd and 3rd prize when playing game (appears during the DK intro/climb scene)

 `SHOW_HUD = 1`
 1, 2 or 3 to enable the HUD to be displayed in the top right corner.
-Use P2 Start to toggle the data.
+Press `P2 Start` to toggle the data.
 1=Targets, 2=Awards, 3=No data, 0 to disable the HUD.